elastic/elastic-otel-node/packages/mockotlpserver/README.md

+# @elastic/mockotlpserver

-A mock OTLP server/receiver for development.
+A mock OTLP (OpenTelemetry Protocol) server/receiver for development and testing.

-`mockotlpserver` starts HTTP and gRPC servers (on the default ports) for receiving OTLP requests.
+`mockotlpserver` starts HTTP and gRPC servers (on the default OTLP ports) for receiving OTLP requests.
 The data in those requests are printed to the console.
 Various output formats are supported.